CosmWasm/book/src/basics/funds.md

 ## Plot Twist!

-As we covered most of the important basics about building Rust smart contracts, I have a serious exercise for you.
+As we have now covered the most important basics required to buildi smart contracts in Rust, we have a serious exercise for you.

 The contract we built has an exploitable bug.
 All donations are distributed equally across admins.
-However, every admin is eligible to add another admin.
-And nothing is preventing the admin from adding himself to the list and receiving twice as many rewards as others!
+However, every admin is eligible to add another admin... and nothing is preventing the admin from adding himself to the list and receiving twice as many rewards as the others!

-Try to write a test that detects such a bug, then fix it and ensure the bug nevermore occurs.
+Try to write a test that detects such a bug, then fix it and ensure the bug no longer occurs!

-Even if the admin cannot add the same address to the list, he can always create new accounts and add them, but this is something unpreventable on the contract level, so do not prevent that.
-Handling this kind of case is done by properly designing whole applications, which is out of this chapter's scope.
+Of course, even if the admin cannot add the same address to the list, they could always create new accounts and add them, but this is something unpreventable on the contract level, so you don't need to prevent that here.
+Handling this kind of case is done by the proper design of whole applications which is out of scope for this chapter.